By Hanna Rambe

 Panic and pandemonium had gripped everyone in the house.
 They were looking everywhere, opening everything that opened, overturning everything that could be searched, but Onassis would not answer, not even to the loving calls of her owner.

-On seeing one neighbour climb down from the roof empty handed, Sarintan again burst into tears and called out repeatedly the name of her beloved puss Onassis.
+On seeing one neighbor climb down from the roof empty handed, Sarintan again burst into tears and called out repeatedly the name of her beloved puss Onassis.

 Whispering into Ruli’s ear Masni asked, “Why is she crying about a lost cat?”